AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 composed of a numerator and a denominator.
 All ratios are based on seconds, so the ratio of minute to ratio is _ratio<60, 1>_.
 The full declaration of a unit for minutes looks like `using minutes = chrono::duration<int, ratio<60, 1>>`.
 If you wanted to, you could declare a custom _minute_ type of type double that so you could store the amount of minutes with a decimal (`using dMinutes = chrono::duration<double, ratio<60,1>>;`).
 Feel free to create whatever unit of time you feel is necessary — days, months, years, leap years, et cetra.

-In the talk, Dr. Hinnant uses the example of a game developer trying to measure 60 frames a second, using the custom type
-'_frames_' as `using frames = chrono::duration<int32_t, ratio<1,60>>` such that a _frame_ is ~16.667 milliseconds.
+When creating custom types that are based on existing types (even existing custom types), you can use _ratio\_multiply()_.

 | Custom Duration | Declaration |
 | --------------- | ----------- |